grame-cncm/faustdoc/src/manual/syntax.md

 #### Multiply Primitive

 The `*` primitive can be used to multiply two signals.
-The function uses the *int* type when both of its parameters are of *int* type, and promote them arguments to *float* otherwise.
+The function uses the *int* type when both of its arguments are of *int* type, and promote them to *float* otherwise.

 * **Type:** \(\mathbb{S}^{2}\rightarrow\mathbb{S}^{1}\)
 * **Mathematical Description:** \(y(t)=x_{1}(t)*x_{2}(t)\)